MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 One of the key challenges to maintaining and supporting mobile apps is understanding what users encounter once an app is published.
 No matter how perfectly you write your code, or how thorough you are about exception handling and logging, apps sometimes misbehave or even crash.
 When they do, you need to know what went wrong and why.
 [Visual Studio Mobile Center](https://www.visualstudio.com/vs/mobile-center/ "Visual Studio Mobile Center") lets you collect crash data — including full stack traces — from various devices so you can identify bugs and prioritize fixes.

 Beyond crash analytics, you may want statistics regarding how many users are launching your app, where they are located, and what languages they speak.
 Visual Studio Mobile Center makes it easy to collect this information and more.
-It even allows you to collect rich behavioral analytics and answer questions such as which feature is used most often, which screens are never seen, and how users utilize in-app purchases.
+It even allows you to collect rich behavioral analytics and answer questions such as which features are used most often, which screens are never seen, and how users utilize in-app purchases.

 Visual Studio Mobile Center can also be used to automate the build, test, and distribution process.
 In short, it packages essential services needed by mobile developers into a single, integrated product to help you control the development lifecycle from start to finish.

-In this lab, you will use the Drone Lander app you built in the previous labs to learn about the many features that Visual Studio Mobile Center has to offer, and why it should be part of the development process for every mobile app.
+In this lab, you will use the Drone Lander app you built in previous labs to learn about the many features that Visual Studio Mobile Center has to offer, and why it should be part of the development process for every mobile app.

 <a name="Objectives"></a>
 ### Objectives ###